microsoft/winget-cli/doc/specs/#166 - Font Support.md

 - PRSS validation is required to verify that the downloaded fonts file does not contain potential malware.
 - DAAS validation is not completely necessary.
 If we decide to go this route, DAAS will need to be updated to avoid checking for a valid executable and just verify that the font file/entries were correctly placed.
+- Expose a validation function in WinGetUtil that calls [IDWriteFontFile::Analyze](https://learn.microsoft.com/en-us/windows/win32/api/dwrite/nf-dwrite-idwritefontfile-analyze) on the font file to determine if the font is installable.